redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 ### Using Host Environment Resources in WebAssembly

 Instantiating our fictitious WebAssembly module and supplying it with a host environment object is only half the story.
-Now we must look at how the WebAssembly module declare it's use of these resources by means of `import` statements.
+Now we must look at how the WebAssembly module declares its use of these resources by means of `import` statements.

 Immediately after the `module` definition, we need to add the following declarations: